mathigon/textbooks/content/codes/content.md

 > id: morse

-To send more complex messages, Morse represented every letter in the alphabet using a unique sequences of short beeps (called dits or dots) and long beeps (called dahs or dashes):
+To send more complex messages, Morse represented every letter in the alphabet using a unique sequence of short beeps (called dits or dots) and long beeps (called dahs or dashes):

     .alphabet
       for letter, index in 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'.split('')